RGBCube/Site/README.md

 Default: false.

-### `services.site.certificate`

-The path to the SSL certificate the site will use.

-Default: null.

-### `services.site.key`

-The path to the SSL key the site will use.

-Default: null.

-### `services.site.httpPort`
+### `services.site.port`

-Specifies on which port the site service listens for HTTP connections.
+Specifies on which port the site service listens for connections.

 Default: 8080.

-### `services.site.httpsPort`

-Specifies on which port the site service listens for HTTPS connections.

-Default: 8443.

 ### `services.site.logLevel`